chiffa/BioFlow/dev_log.rst

     - DB.create if `parse_type` not defined, `source` not defined, `legacyID` not defined or `displayName` not defined

- - TODO: [REFACTOR]
+ - DONE: [REFACTOR]
     - NOPE: Either add a routine that performs weight assignment to the nodes
-    - TODO: Or crawl the nodes according to the parse_type tags, return a dict of nodes and a dict of relationships of the types:
+    - DONE: Or crawl the nodes according to the parse_type tags, return a dict of nodes and a dict of relationships of the types:
             - NodeID > neo4j.Node
             - NodeID > [(NodeID, OtherNodeID), ] + {(NodeID, OtherNodeID): properties}